• Skip to primary navigation

 Instructions

-• Place eggs into marinade.
-Optional: Place plastic wrap on top of the eggs to push them deeper into the marinade for a more even brown color.
-Cover container with lid and let this rest in the fridge for at least 5 hours or overnight.
+• Gently submerge the eggs into marinade and place a square piece of clean paper towel or plastic wrap on top of the eggs to push them deeper into the marinade for a more even brown color.

 Notes